clarencecastillo/postgre-qep-visualizer/README.md

 2. Paste the corresponding SQL query to the second text field.
 This field does not perform any syntax checking and therefore assumes the given query is correct.

 A sample query is provided and can be loaded by clicking on the *Load Sample* button at the bottom.
 Note that the application uses the browser's _localstorage_ to store the most recent QEP Plan and SQL Query.

+If deployed locally, the application can be accessed via your browser at http://localhost:5000.
+It is recommended to use the app using Google Chrome at a higher resolution screen (or zoom out a little if it's to stuffy).

 ## Dependencies